 A Chinese sovereign wealth fund in its various asset management and hedge fund / PE fund formation and investment transactions, which grossed hundreds of billions of US dollars in investment value.

 Fosun Group in the following transactions, including:

 its participation as a major shareholder in the de-SPAC transaction of the Delaware company Butterfly Network, Inc. on the Nasdaq; the total transaction value exceeded US$3 billion;

 its formation of a strategic alliance with the Nasdaq listed German company BioNTech to develop and commercialize a vaccine that prevents COVID-19 infections using BioNTech's mRNA vaccine candidate BNT162, and a proposed equity investment for approximately 1.58 million ordinary shares to be issued by BioNTech;

-in the US$1.44 billion sale of stakes in United Family Healthcare along with TPG to New Frontier Corporation.
+in the US$1.44 billion sale of stakes in United Family Healthcare along with TPG to New Frontier Corporation, a Nasdaq listed SPAC and concurrent to the Fosun Group's equity acquisition of New Frontier Corporation to become its second largest equity holder.
 This deal was awarded "Deal of the Year 2019 " by China Business Law Journal;

 its participation in the proposed restructuring of Thomas Cook, a tourism service company with the longest operating history in the world;

 its acquisition of a medical official building located in St. Louis, Missouri and the related financing;

 its US$40 million acquisition of a majority stake in the Vienna-listed luxury textiles maker and lingerie brand Wolford;